Child Phase I Interceptive (Age 6-10)

-Dr. Chamberlain embraces the latest in orthodontic technologies to reduce the overall need for this method, however it can still be required in those with improper bites, as well as those with facial aesthetic concerns.
+Dr. Chamberlain, an expert orthodontist, embraces the latest in orthodontic technologies to reduce the overall need for this method, however it can still be required in those with improper bites, as well as those with facial aesthetic concerns.
 All growth must be complete before jaw surgery can be performed (jaw growth is usually complete by 16 years with girls and 18 with boys), however it is very common to begin correcting tooth position while a patient is still growing.

 The temporomandibular joint connects the jaw to the skull.
 Pain in this area is characterized as Temporomandibular Disorder.
 This joint is similar to many others in the body, and as such, is susceptible to conditions like ankylosis, arthritis, and dislocations.

 - Biting/chewing difficulty or discomfort

 Should you notice any of these symptoms, please contact our office.
 We can diagnose and provide you with treatment options.